intel-retail/automated-vending/docs_src/phases/phase2.md

 The particular _vendor ID_ and _product ID_ are spelled out clearly for each USB device.
 The card reader input device itself has been plugged in and has the vendor ID `ffff` and the product ID `0035`.

 !!! note
     The VID and PID values are hexadecimal, base 16.
 A value of `ffff` is equal to `65535` in decimal, base 10, and `0035` in base 16 is equal to `53` in base 10.
-The configuration files in the Automated Checkout reference design device services may require some conversion between the two.
+The configuration files in the Automated Checkout reference implementation device services may require some conversion between the two.
 If needed, consider searching online for a hexadecimal to decimal conversion calculator to make the process easier.

 Once the VID and PID have been identified, the next step is to configure the `ds-card-reader` device service to grab that device and listen for input events.